1. notice

 All connected components of are

-Proof Using dependent-distributive and the product being connected implies product connectedness, so is connected, thus it can no longer be decomposed
+Proof Using dependent_distributive and the product being connected implies product connectedness, so is connected, thus it can no longer be decomposed

 Define (how?) the topology or limit point of (should be something compact open topology? cf. definition of net of analytic-space)